BonJovi1/bonjovi1.github.io/_pages/interests.md

 <br/>

 Yes, there's no definite answer to any of the philosophical questions, but the value of philosophy lies in its very uncertainty.
-Basically, people who don’t philosophise have a narrow mind, not open to speculating or thinking wider.
-We go through a life that's imprisoned in the prejudices derived from common sense, from the habitual beliefs of our families and nation and from convictions that we developm without the co-operation of consent of his deliberate reason.
 One who doesn't philosophise tends to have a narrow mind, not open to speculating or thinking wider.
+We go through a life that's imprisoned in the prejudices derived from common sense and from the habitual beliefs of our families and nation.

 Bertrand Russell holds that the primary value of philosophy is not in any kind of definite answer, but exists in the questions themselves.
 He says that, "through the greatness of the universe which philosophy contemplates, the mind also is rendered great.”
-We philosophise the greatness of the universe, and hence our mind is also rendered great.